|

 Irritable Bowel Syndrome Symptoms

-• Abdominal pain.
-You may experience cramping or bloating, or the feeling that you haven’t quite finished a bowel movement.
+• Abdominal pain.Β You may experience cramping or bloating or the feeling that you haven’t quite finished a bowel movement.
 (3)

-• Diarrhea.
-IBS can cause diarrhea and sudden urges to have a bowel movement.
+• Diarrhea.Β IBS can cause diarrhea and sudden urges to have a bowel movement.
 (1)

-• Mucus in the stool.
-If you suffer from IBS you may find a whitish mucus in your stool.
+• Mucus in the stool.Β If you suffer from IBS, you may find a whitish mucus in your stool.
 (3)

 Is Irritable Bowel Syndrome Curable?

 Unfortunately, IBS is a chronic condition without a definitive cure.
-However, throughout my practice, I have found that there are many different and successful ways to treat IBS so that it is no longer debilitating.
+However, throughout my practice, I have found many different and successful ways to treat IBS so that it is no longer debilitating.
 I have worked closely with my patients and found the lifestyle changes, diets, medicines, including probiotics that worked best for them.

 Are IBS and IBD The Same Thing?